 This sort of diversity is one of the things that make LEGOs so great.
 They're not just ideal at teaching kids about physics and structural engineering, they're also a tool for teaching them about inclusivity.

-And that's what makes this newest set from LEGO so, well, awesome (no pun intended).
-Just in time for June's Pride Month, the LEGO Group announced its Everyone Is Awesome set.
+And that's what makes this set from LEGO so, well, awesome (no pun intended).
+We're talking about LEGO's Everyone Is Awesome set.
 The set is inspired by the rainbow flag — the symbol of lesbian, gay, bisexual, transgender, queer, intersex and asexual (LGBTQIA+) pride and social movements.

 The set includes 346 pieces, including 11 original colorful minifigures, each with its own dashing hairstyle and color, and aims to be a sign of a more accepting, more inclusive society.